 What are rewards credit cards?

-Rewards credit cards give you extra bonuses that you can earn according to how much money you spend on your credit card.
-The credit card provider converts your spending into points, then into rewards when you redeem those points.
+Rewards credit cards allow you to earn bonuses—such as cash back, points or travel miles—for every dollar you spend on your credit card.
+Credit card providers convert your spending into points, then into rewards when you redeem those points.

 Depending on the credit card and rewards program you choose, you can earn rewards points for each dollar you spend on the card.

-You are then able to use (redeem) these points in various ways, according to the rules of the rewards scheme, such as exchanging them for a selected range of goods and services, or for discounts on such things as flights and accommodation.
+You are then able to redeem these points in various ways according to the rules of the rewards scheme.
+This could mean exchanging them for a selected range of goods and services, or claiming discounts on things like flights and accommodation.

-Check whether the card caps (limits) the amount of rewards points you can earn, whether the rewards points can expire before you redeem them, and whether it is easy to redeem the points for the rewards you value.
+Check whether the card limits the amount of rewards points you can earn, whether the rewards points can expire before you redeem them, and whether it is easy to redeem the points for the rewards you value.

 Some providers allow you to set up auto-redemption, so that every time you reach a certain number of points, these points are automatically redeemed in the method of your choice.